-Chan Optometry conducts eye exams and offers optometry services that includes laser eye surgery, contact lenses, ortho k lenses, cataract treatment across Markham, Richmond Hill, Vaughan, Stouffville, New Market, North York and Scarborough.
+Chan Optometry conducts eye exams and offers optometry services that includes laser eye surgery, contact lenses, orthokeratology lenses, myopic control, cataract managment across Markham, Richmond Hill, Vaughan, Stouffville, Aurora, Newmarket, North York and Scarborough.

 1. Opto….ophthal…..what’s the difference between all you eye guys?